Arusha Tanzania Travel Guide

 Flight prices to JRO are highest during peak safari seasons (June-October, Jan-Feb) and holidays.
 Book international flights 6-12 months in advance for better fares.
 Prices drop during long rainy season (March-May) and shoulder seasons.

-This is the busiest crossing point on the main thoroughfare between Arusha and Nairobi.
+This is the most active crossing point on the main thoroughfare between Arusha and Nairobi.
 Numerous shuttle bus services connecting the two cities use it.
-You complete immigration and visa procedures at both Kenyan and Tanzanian border posts.
+You complete immigration and visa procedures at the two Kenyan and Tanzanian border posts.

 This crossing, located between Moshi (near Arusha) and Voi in Kenya, has a not as busy option, sometimes used by travelers combining a visit to Amboseli A National park within Kenya with a Tanzanian safari.